Ischi94/FaunaPollenInteraction/README.md

-# Template
+# Fauna - Pollen interaction

-General HOPE structure for R project
+This is a n awesome project !